IASS 2025 Theme | Culture. Collaboration. Capability: Building the Foundations for the Next Generation of Aviation Safety

 9:05 AM - 10:05 AM

-As aviation operations grow increasingly complex — with the integration of advanced technologies, expanded global networks, and emerging sectors like unmanned aerial systems and urban air mobility — SMS must continue to mature to remain effective.
+As aviation operations grow increasingly complex — with the integration of advanced technologies, expanded global networks, and emerging sectors like uncrewed aerial systems and urban air mobility — SMS must continue to mature to remain effective.
 Modern SMS must evolve into dynamic, data-driven frameworks capable of anticipating and mitigating risks in real time.
 This maturation involves deeper integration of predictive analytics, cross-sector collaboration, and a strong safety culture that encourages transparency and continuous learning.
 This panel will discuss meeting these challenges while being scalable and adaptable to support diverse stakeholders and keep the public trust.

 10:05 AM - 10:35 AM